Redundancy FAQs – An Employer’s Guide

 Employers should give notice to employees who may be affected by the redundancy process when it is first reasonably practicable to do so.
 Whilst, unhelpfully, there is no set definition for when this is and it is largely dependent on individual cases, any delay in notification can increase the risk of any subsequent dismissal being unfair.
 Notification should be contained in an “at risk” letter and issued to those in the pool.

-At the very least, the “at risk” letter should identify the business rational behind the need for redundancies and preferably set out a time line and target schedule for consultation.
+At the very least, the “at risk” letter should identify the business rationale behind the need for redundancies and preferably set out a timeline and target schedule for consultation.

 Do we have a choice as to what selection process is followed in a redundancy exercise?